watch video

 How should design operate when building code isn't the bottleneck?

 At Anthropic, Claude writes most of the code.
+As engineering accelerates, design is evolving alongside it.

 summary